Lithosphere: Continental lithosphere

 Continental lithosphere has a range in thickness from about 40 km to perhaps 280 km; the upper approximately 30 to 50 km of typical continental lithosphere is crust.
 The crust is distinguished from the upper mantle by the change in chemical composition that takes place at the Moho discontinuity.
 The oldest parts of continental lithosphere underlie cratons, and the mantle lithosphere there is thicker and less dense than typical; the relatively low density of such mantle "roots of cratons" helps to stabilize these regions.

 Because of its relatively low density, continental lithosphere that arrives at a subduction zone cannot subduct much further than about 100 km before resurfacing.
 As a result, continental lithosphere is not recycled at subduction zones the way oceanic lithosphere is recycled.
 Instead, continental lithosphere is a nearly permanent feature of the Earth.

 Mantle xenoliths

 Geoscientists can directly study the nature of the subcontinental mantle by examining mantle xenoliths brought up in kimberlite, lamproite, and other volcanic pipes.
 The histories of these xenoliths have been investigated by many methods, including analyses of abundances of isotopes of osmium and rhenium.
 Such studies have confirmed that mantle lithospheres below some cratons have persisted for periods in excess of 3 billion years, despite the mantle flow that accompanies plate tectonics.

+Microorganisms

+The upper part of the lithosphere is a large habitat for microorganisms, with some found more than 3 mi below Earth's surface.